This webpage is being regularly updated. On this page you will find information about:

 - Moderna.
 This works in a similar way to the Pfizer one.
 Supplies of the new jab are expected to be available in the spring 2021.
 The UK has pre-ordered 17 million doses.

-Other vaccines are in different stages of development, and it is hoped that others may also be approved for use.
+Other vaccines are in different stages of development, and it is hoped that others may also be approved for use by the Medicines and Healthcare products Regulatory Agency (MHRA).

 All three vaccines will be given in two doses.